 Overview

 The Bellagio opened in 1998 and immediately redefined what a Las Vegas hotel could be.
 Steve Wynn's $1.6 billion creation — named after a village on Lake Como in Italy — introduced genuine European elegance to a city that had been defined by themed excess.
-The 8-acre artificial lake with its choreographed fountain show remains one of the most recognizable sights in the world, and the hotel's center-Strip location gives it an unmatched geographic advantage.
+The 8-acre artificial lake with its choreographed fountain show remains one of the most recognizable sights in the world, and the hotel's center-Strip location gives it an unmatched geographic advantage that no amount of renovation at a competing property can overcome.

 My experience: I have stayed at the Bellagio four times since 2017.
 My most recent stay was in a Fountain View room in January 2025, and watching the fountain show from my room at midnight is still one of my favorite Las Vegas experiences.
-The hotel shows its age in some areas (the hallway carpets, the older tower bathrooms) but the overall experience remains exceptional.
+The hotel shows its age in some areas — the hallway carpets, the older tower bathrooms — but the overall experience remains exceptional for the right type of traveler.

-In 2026, the Bellagio is a hotel in transition.
-The MGM Resorts ownership has invested in the public spaces — the lobby conservatory, which changes its floral installation five times a year, remains spectacular — but the standard guest rooms have not received a comprehensive renovation since 2019, and they show their age when compared to the Venetian, Wynn, or Resorts World.
+In 2026, the Bellagio is a hotel in active transition.
+The MGM Resorts ownership has invested in the public spaces — the lobby conservatory, which changes its floral installation five times a year, remains spectacular — and a major spa remodel is underway with a November 2026 reopening.
+However, the standard guest rooms have not received a comprehensive renovation since 2019, and they show their age when compared to the Venetian, Wynn, or Resorts World.
 The gap is not disqualifying, but it is noticeable at the Bellagio's price point.

 What the Bellagio retains that no renovation can replicate is its location and its cultural weight.
 Staying at the Bellagio means waking up to fountain views, walking to the best mid-Strip dining and entertainment, and having O by Cirque du Soleil — the finest show in Las Vegas — in the same building.
-For first-time visitors and couples celebrating special occasions, these factors still make it a compelling choice.
+For first-time visitors and couples celebrating special occasions, these factors still make it the most compelling single choice on the Strip.

 Rooms & Suites

 Standard Bellagio rooms are 510–600 square feet — smaller than the Venetian's all-suite standard of 650 sq ft, but larger than many comparable Strip properties.
 The décor is classic and warm: marble bathrooms, soaking tubs, and a color palette of cream, gold, and dark wood that has aged reasonably well.
-The beds are excellent — the Bellagio's custom pillow-top mattresses are among the most comfortable on the Strip.
+The beds are excellent — the Bellagio's custom pillow-top mattresses are among the most comfortable on the Strip, and the bedding quality is noticeably better than MGM Grand or Mandalay Bay.

 The defining room choice at the Bellagio is whether to book a Fountain View room.
 The premium is typically $50–$100 per night, and it is worth every dollar.
-Watching the fountain show from your room — particularly the evening performances — is a genuinely magical experience that no other hotel in the world can offer.
+Watching the fountain show from your room — particularly the evening performances set to Sinatra, Andrea Bocelli, or the Bellagio's signature classical arrangements — is a genuinely magical experience that no other hotel in the world can offer.
 If you are staying at the Bellagio, book a Fountain View room or reconsider your hotel choice entirely.

 | Room Type | Size | Price/Night | Verdict |